nbloomf/st-haskell/doc/tool/pslineprint.md

 ### Modeling a Printer

 Now for the virtual line printer.
 We will think of a line printer as a machine which prints lines in the context of some basic internal state.
 Some state we can think of as configurable, but fixed: page margins, font size, line spacing, and page size.
 We use an extremely basic model of page geometry.
 Other state is updated as the line printer prints lines: the current page number and the current line number.
-(The ``pageIsDirty`` flag is set whenever the current page has text printed on it; this is needed later.)
+(The ``pageInProcess`` flag is set whenever the current page has text printed on it; this is needed later.)

 ```haskell